“As a songwriter nothing is more important than writing the song in the room and keeping the songwriting flow alive.”

 Clay Mills is a multi-Grammy nominated, 16-time hit songwriter, and co-founder of SongTown.
 His songs have been recorded by such artist as Lady Antebellum, Darius Rucker, Babyface, and Reba.

-Clay is also the co-author of The Songwriter’s Guide To Mastering Co-writing.
+Clay is also the co-author of Mastering Melody Writing and The Songwriter’s Guide To Mastering Co-writing.

 Original Guitar/Vocal- Clay Mills